fboucquez/symbol-bootstrap/docs/enrolRewardProgram.md

   --useKnownRestGateways  Use the best NEM node available when announcing.
 Otherwise the command will use the node
                           provided by the --url parameter.

+DESCRIPTION
+  Currently, the only program that can be enrolled post-launch is 'SuperNode'.

 EXAMPLE
   $ symbol-bootstrap enrolRewardProgram